walkerad03/Platform-2-Envoy/README.md

 Docker Installation Page: https://www.docker.com/products/docker-desktop/

 Make sure you have [Docker Desktop][dd] installed and running on your machine.
 Then follow these steps:

-1. Run the application using Docker by executing the following command:
+1. Build the application:
     ```
+    docker build -t platform-2-envoy .
+    ```
+2. Run the application using Docker by executing the following command:
+    ```
     docker run -p 8080:8080 platform-2-envoy
     ```
-2. Once the application is running, you can access it through your web browser using the following URL: http://localhost:8080.
+3. Once the application is running, you can access it through your web browser using the following URL: http://localhost:8080.

 **Please Note:** In case you are using MacOS, it is possible that you will need to prefix your Docker commands with `sudo`, as Docker requires administrator privleges to run.